These 15 arm exercises for stroke patients can help improve strength and mobility in your affected arm and hand.

 Sit comfortably with your arms relaxed at your sides, dumbbells in hand.
 Then, lift your arms out to a “T.” Try to keep your arms as straight as you can.
 Then, slowly lower your arms back down.
 Do 10 reps on each arm.

-Troubleshooting: What to Do If Your Shoulders Keep Hiking Up
+Proper Arm Exercise Form: What to Do If Your Shoulder Keeps Hiking Up

-If your shoulders keep hiking up when you do these exercises, that’s ok!
+If your shoulders keep hiking up when you do these stroke recovery exercises, that’s ok!

-This is called synergistic movement, a condition after stroke where all your affected muscles become “linked,” making it difficult to move just one limb, like your arm.
+This is called synergistic movement where all your affected muscles become “linked,” making it difficult to move just one limb, like your arm.

-As long as you try your best to keep your shoulders down each time you exercise, you will slowly regain the ability to move your arm – and only your arm.
+As long as you try your best to keep your shoulders down each time you exercise, you will slowly regain the ability to move your arm without your shoulder stepping in.